 - Cough or sneeze into upper sleeve or elbow, instead of hands, if a tissue is not available.

 - Wash hands often with warm water and soap for at least 20 seconds.

 - Use an alcohol-based hand rub if soap and water are not available.

-- Practice safe sex using condoms.
+- Practicing safe sex using condoms.

-- All sexual partners need to be contacted, tested and, if needed, treated.
+As is the case with the discovery of any sexually transmissible disease, all past sexual partners need to be contacted, tested and, if needed, treated.